 Manage Your Cat's Weight

-Russian Blues enjoy their food and can be prone to obesity.
-Maintaining a healthy weight reduces the risk of diabetes, urinary problems, and joint issues.
-Portion control and regular play help keep weight in check.
+Russian Blues are known to enjoy their food and can be prone to weight gain if portions are not controlled.
+Keeping your cat at a healthy weight reduces the risk of diabetes, urinary problems, and joint issues.
+Measured feeding and regular play sessions help keep weight in check.

 3